gulhanereshma18/Terraform_code/README.md

-#2 tier Application using terraform
+#Web Application deployement using terraform